 George Murdoch Prize

-This prestigious prize is awarded every two years by ISPO UK MS, in honour of the late Professor George Murdoch, a founding member of ISPO.
+This prestigious prize is awarded by ISPO UK MS, in honour of the late Professor George Murdoch, a founding member of ISPO.

 Professor George Murdoch’s wishes were

 - that the prestige lecture be in the fields of amputation surgery, prosthetics, orthotics or related rehabilitation and bio-engineering.